What’s that? More Mexican?

 Sopapilla Cheesecake Bars

-2 (8 ounce) packages refrigerated crescent dough sheets
+- 2 packages refrigerated crescent dough sheets 8 ounces each

 slightly adapted from All Recipes